dgonzalb/BambooPaymentDoc/content/en/docs/Forms/Embedded-Checkout-Form.md

 This is important for security reasons and to keep updated with the latest modifications and corrections.
 {{% /alert %}}

-Next, like the following example, you must define an Iframe inside a custom commerce web on which the capture form renders.
+Next, like the following example, you must define an iframe inside a custom commerce web on which the capture form renders.

 Create a `div` to insert the iframe: